Harsh-2909/gpt-from-scratch/README.md

 ├── requirements.txt
 ```

 The `data` directory contains the training data for the GPT model.
 The `src` directory contains the source code for the GPT model implementation.
-The `main.py` file contains the GPT model implementation.
+The `main.py` file contains the GPT model implementation while `gpt.ipynb` contains the notes and approach to implement the GPT model.
+It also has notes on why the model is implemented in a certain way.

 ## Resources
 - [GPT-2 Paper](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)